IFE-Fiware/data-provider/README.md

           namespace: dataprovider01-iaa                         # where the app will be deployed
           kubeStateHost: kube-prometheus-stack-kube-state-metrics.devsecopstools.svc.cluster.local:8080    # link to kube-state-metrics svc
         authority:
-          keycloakClientID: federated-catalogue                 # name of the client in authority keycloak
-          keycloakSecret: clientsecretfromkeycloak              # secret of that client (from its credentials)
           namespaceTag: authority1                              # namespace tag of target authority
         monitoring:
           enabled: true                                         # "true" enables the deployment of ELK stack for monitoring